yeahia-sarker/graphbit/docs/development/contributing.md

 Welcome to the GraphBit project!
 We're excited that you're interested in contributing to our high-performance AI agent workflow framework.

-> **Note**: This document provides a quick overview for documentation purposes.
-For complete development setup and detailed contributing guidelines, please see the main [CONTRIBUTING.md](../../CONTRIBUTING.md) file in the project root.
+> **Note**: This document provides a comprehensive guide for contributing to GraphBit documentation and development.

 ## Quick Start for Contributors